Other Current SOAAR Research

 Nine students from Francis W. Parker High School in Chicago, IL were the first to take part in this innovative program.
 They developed interventions, including PSAs for health conditions common in their community such as diabetes, obesity, asthma, and mental health.
 SOAAR hopes to expand this program to other Chicago-based high schools in the future.

-Recent studies have highlighted the role of changes in the skin microbiome in exacerbating atopic skin and dry scalp.
-SOAAR is interested in studying YoBee, a hair serum and a cream to determine its' effectiveness in restoring the microbiome of atopic skin and dry scalp to more closely resemble healthy skin.
+Recent studies have highlighted the role of changes in the skin microbiome in exacerbating atopic skin and dry scalp. iASSIST will help determine if YoBee, a hair serum and cream, is effective in restoring the microbiome of atopic skin and dry scalp to more closely resemble healthy skin.

 By studying this product and it's impact on patients with atopic skin and dry scalp, SOAAR hopes it will offer children and adults a new way to treat eczema and dry scalp.